Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: Preliminaries

-If we look for local invariants rather than semilocal invariants: as happens with symplectic manifolds, the only local invariant for $b^m$-symplectic forms is the dimension. \begin{theorem}[$b^m$-Darboux] Let $\omega$ be a $b^m$-symplectic form on $(M^{2n}, Z)$.
+The following theorem pictures the non-existence of local invariants for $b^m$-symplectic forms other than dimension in a neighbourhood of a point on the critical hypersurface. \begin{theorem}[$b^m$-Darboux theorem] Let $\omega$ be a $b^m$-symplectic form on $(M^{2n}, Z)$.
 Let $p \in Z$.
 Then we can find a local coordinate chart $(x_1, y_1, \ldots , x_n, y_n)$ centered at $p$ such that hypersurface $Z$ is locally defined by $y_1 = 0$ and

 \end{theorem}

 The proof of this local normal form relies on the path method.